shiva1003/All_About_ML_Algorithms/README.md

 Semi-supervised learning: This approach to machine learning involves a mix of the two preceding types.
 Data scientists may feed an algorithm mostly labeled training data, but the model is free to explore the data on its own and develop its own understanding of the data set.

 Reinforcement learning: Data scientists typically use reinforcement learning to teach a machine to complete a multi-step process for which there are clearly defined rules.
 Data scientists program an algorithm to complete a task and give it positive or negative cues as it works out how to complete a task.
-But for the most part, the algorithm decides on its own what steps to take along the way.
+But for the most part, the algorithm decides on its own what steps to take along the way.jiijijj